fdonnet/dapper-sql-generator/README.md

 In your netcore startup / configure services function:
 - Add your dbcontext as transient/scoped
-- And your service as transient/scoped
+- And your services as transient/scoped
 ```csharp
 services.AddTransient<IDbContext, DbContext>();

 services.AddScoped<IServiceTest, ServiceTest>();
 ```

-netcore, so good.
+netcore, so good!
 Your DbContext will be injected automatically via your service injection in the controller.
-You will be able to use your DAL in your service layer (the DbContext call call all the repo/dal you have defined).
+You will be able to use your DAL in your service layer (the DbContext will be able to call all the repo/dal you have defined).

 Reminder: You can extend your interface and repo class via another "partial" file.
 It allows you to re-generate your base definition via the tool anytime.